 35. Create: for a number of years after finishing school I lacked a good creative outlet.
 This blog now serves as that outlet, and I am far happier now that I feel I am creating something.
 If blogging isn’t for you, consider photography or cooking classes (the world needs more good food).

 36. Own Your Problems: I have learned it is natural to want to blame others and shift our problems elsewhere.
 Recognize this natural instinct and fight it.
 By owning your problems – that is taking responsibility for your situation – you will open the door to a better life.
-I wrote about this in my article Own Your Problems, Own Your Life.

 37. Think daily: I’m not a big fan of indefinitely delaying happiness and fun.
 Yes, it’s important to plan for the future.
 But if you are not enjoying life today, in this very moment, it could be a good time to think about how you are living your life.
 One change you can make is to develop an “every day mindset”.
 You can read more about this approach to life in my article How to Enjoy Life Every Day.